connected-world-services/metalsmith-simple-search/README.md

         // search index.
         match: "**/*.{htm,html}",

         // Options for matching files.
-See minimatch for more information.
+See metalsmith-plugin-kit.
         matchOptions: {},

         // If true, do not write the `destinationJs` to the output files.